aframevr/aframe/docs/guides/building-a-minecraft-demo.md

 that this component is attached to.
 Components have a reference to the entity with `this.el` from the handler methods.
 And to change the color with JavaScript, we change the material component's color property using `.setAttribute()`.
-A-Frame several DOM APIs a bit, but the APIs mostly mirror vanilla web development.
+A-Frame enhances the behavior of several DOM APIs a bit, but the APIs mostly mirror vanilla web development.
 [Read more about using JavaScript and DOM APIs with A-Frame][js].